TurkeyMcMac/scone/README.txt

 'r'        Carriage return
 't'        Horizontal tab
 'v'        Vertical tab
-'xXX'      Insert the byte with the hexidecimal value XX.
-If either digit is not
-           in one of the ranges [0, 9], [A, F], or [a, f], then the code is read as NUL.
-The parser then discards the invalid characters. newline    Ignore this line break, although still count it in the line counter. any other  Ignore this character and move on.
+newline    Ignore this line break, although still count it in the line counter. any other  Ignore this character and move on.
 For example, \# reduces to '#'.